dalalsoham/WEB-PROJECT/README.md

 # Registration Link for Synapse 1.0
 https://forms.gle/zQyxgsGpnAUNrV7o9

-# Rules and Regulations of contribution in Content Repository
+# Rules and Regulations of contribution in Web-Project Repository
-- You can use CODEIGNITER, LARAVEL, REACT, NEXT, TAILWIND CSS, SAAS, BULMA.
+- You can use HTML, CSS, JS and Any Framework.
 - Kindly give a moderate level project.
 - Delete Node Module before pushing the folder structure.